Chicago Speed Cameras To Start Issuing $35 Tickets To Drivers Going 6 MPH Over The Limit On Monday

 The mayor’s office has continued to defend their decision to reduce the threshold for speed camera tickets.

 City officials said, while there were fewer drivers on the roads in 2020 due to the pandemic, cars were going 8% faster on average than in 2019, and traffic deaths through the end of November were up 35% compared to the same time period in 2019.
-A spokesman for the Chicago Department of Transportation said there were 120 traffic deaths through the end of November 2020, compared to 89 during the same time in 2019.MORE NEWS: Carjacking Arrest: Veronica Harden Charged With Stealing Car With 8-Year-Old Boy Inside
+A spokesman for the Chicago Department of Transportation said there were 120 traffic deaths through the end of November 2020, compared to 89 during the same time in 2019.MORE NEWS: Brookfield Zoo Reopens Monday, But Reservations Are A Must

 You can view a map of the City’s speed cameras and Children’s Safety Zones by clicking here.